 - Tel: +44 (0)12 2781 8609

 - Email: firstname.lastname@example.org

-Job Opportunities as a Trainee Mortgage Adviser
+Job Opportunities as a Trainee Mortgage Advisor

 Many Mortgage Brokerages in the UK are now identifying the need to bring new talent into the industry.
-At Premier Jobs UK, through our strong relationships we have established with our client companies across England, Scotland, Wales and Northern Ireland, we regularly are in discussions with business owners / hiring managers on recruiting Trainee Mortgage Advisers.
+At Premier Jobs UK, through our strong relationships we have established with our client companies across England, Scotland, Wales and Northern Ireland, we regularly are in discussions with business owners / hiring managers on recruiting Trainee Mortgage Advisors.
 This may be on a one-off basis or creating a regular intake of new starters.

 Many firms now have structured training schemes in place they can utilise, offering their new starters a clear route into Financial Services.
-In most cases, you will be taken on initially in an administrative role whilst you learn the ropes through providing support to experienced Mortgage Advisers, alongside studying for your qualifications.
+In most cases, you will be taken on initially in an administrative role whilst you learn the ropes through providing support to experienced Mortgage Advisors, alongside studying for your qualifications.
 As you increase your knowledge via the on-the-job learning and theoretical reading, your duties will transition into becoming more involved with each case.
-Upon graduation as a Mortgage Adviser, you will then begin to provide mortgage advice to clients and commence a potentially rewarding career.
+Upon graduation as a Mortgage Advisor, you will then begin to provide mortgage advice to clients and commence a potentially rewarding career.

-If you have undergone obtaining your mortgage qualifications off your own back, this can potentially put you in a stronger position as it shows your desire and commitment to become a Mortgage Adviser.
+If you have undergone obtaining your mortgage qualifications off your own back, this can potentially put you in a stronger position as it shows your desire and commitment to become a Mortgage Advisor.
 Your journey will still require you to undertake a period of training to build your core skills but is likely to allow you to start advising clients much quicker.

 I hope you enjoyed this month’s blog.
 Feel free to check out previous blogs and let us know what you want next month’s topic to be, by emailing email@example.com with your suggestions.
 Yours might feature so look forward to receiving your ideas.